npalm/2023-04-20-geecon-devx/slides.md

 _color: #3D0F58
 -->

-# Deployment
+# Deployment - OIDC

-Now can we avoid avoid using keys in CI?
+Can we avoid using keys?

 * Define OIDC provider for GitHub in AWS
 * Create role with trust based on claim